mtntruong/AGTC/README.md

 If you want to change the environment name, edit the first line of `env.yml` before creating the environment.

 ### Data preprocessing, training, and testing
-Please refer to the README in each subfolder for detailed instructions.
+Please see `README.md` in each subfolder for detailed instructions.

 # Citation
 If our algorithm is useful for your research, please kindly cite our work